apalache-mc/apalache/docs/manual.md

   `/var/apalache` in the container. **This is necessary for Apalache to access your specification and the modules it extends.**
-  From the user perspective, it would work as if Apalache was executing in `<your-spec-directory`.
+  From the user perspective, it works as if Apalache was executing in `<your-spec-directory`.
   In particular the tool logs are written in that directory.